Kaminyou/Kernelized-Instance-Normalization/README.md

 ## Acknowledgement
+We thank Chao-Yuan Yeh, the CEO of aetherAI, for pro- viding computing resources, which enabled this study to be performed, and Cheng-Kun Yang for his revision suggestions.</br>
 Besides our novel kernelized instance normalizatio module, we use [CycleGAN](https://arxiv.org/abs/1703.10593), [Contrastive Unpaired Translation (CUT)](https://link.springer.com/chapter/10.1007/978-3-030-58545-7_19) as our backbone, and [LSeSim](https://arxiv.org/abs/2104.00854).
 For the CUT model, please refer to the official implementation [here](https://github.com/taesungp/contrastive-unpaired-translation).
 This code is a simplified version revised from [wilbertcaine's implementation](https://github.com/wilbertcaine/CUT).